What is help desk software?

 How other companies use help desk software

-See how the City of Lafayette, Louisiana used Dynamics 365 for Customer Service to develop a call center for non-emergencies, engaging citizens and helping offer government transparency.
+See how the City of Lafayette, Louisiana used Dynamics 365 for Customer Service to develop a call centre for non-emergencies, engaging citizens and helping offer government transparency.